Rockbitch: Dissolution

 After the release of its first studio album, Motor Driven Bimbo, Rockbitch were increasingly pressured to censor their stage performances by their record company.
 They refused and successfully negotiated a release from their contract.

 A second, goth-influenced album, titled Psychic Attack, was never released.

 The band took care never to break any laws regarding the content of their stage shows in any country or territory.
-Continued attention from British police about their sexually driven themes and performances combined with local council opposition to their adult-only shows.
-Underhanded pressure on venue owners regarding liquor and performance licenses resulted in difficulties performing live—even when venue owners were positive towards the band.
+Continued attention from British police about their sexually-driven themes and performances combined with local council opposition to their adult-only shows.
+Underhanded pressure on venue owners regarding liquor and performance licences resulted in difficulties performing live, even when venue owners were positive towards the band.
 Tours were booked and then dates pulled with only days to spare.
-The frustration and problems this created led to Rockbitch ceasing performing live in 2002.
+The frustration and problems this created led to Rockbitch ceasing to perform live for a time from 2002.
+The band would perform live again in August 2004.

 Rockbitch were the subject of many documentaries and featured in many shows.
 Amongst others, Rockbitch were the subject of a 30-minute documentary on BBC Choice the same year.
 A further, hour-long documentary was broadcast on Channel 5 in the UK in 2003.
-Award-winning director Norman Hull made ‘This is Rockbitch’ in 2003.
-They can still be spotted in repeats of ‘Sexcetera’.
+Award-winning director Norman Hull made This is Rockbitch in 2003.
+They can still be spotted in repeats of Sexcetera.

 In 2005, the entire latter-day Rockbitch lineup emerged under the name MT-TV.
-This was a music-only project—no sex or nudity of the Rockbitch days—but it incorporated stage theatrics and provided sociosexual-based political comment through its lyrics.
+This was a music-only project, with none of the sex or nudity of the Rockbitch days, but it incorporated stage theatrics and provided sociosexual-based political comment through its lyrics.
 After a UK tour in summer 2005, they performed throughout the United States.
-The first part of their US tour was documented on the DVD 'Shevolution', released by Blackwing Films in 2006.
+The first part of their US tour was documented on the DVD Shevolution, released by Blackwing Films in 2006.

 The most recent program, released in 2017, is a Swedish documentary on the rise in popularity of witchcraft and its feminist connections.
 The first film crew to be allowed access behind the commune walls since the cessation of the Rockbitch live performances, the documentary contains a recap of their musical career, and provides insight into their pagan/witchcraft roots with how it underpinned their music and interviews with Babe.

 Amanda and Jo subsequently went on to form the band Syren with singer/songwriter Erin Bennett, who joined the Rockbitch commune in 2006.

 In 2012, Jo died of breast cancer.
 Amanda gave up her musical career shortly after.
 Erin Bennett subsequently continued as a solo artist with a backing band that contains some ex-members of Rockbitch, discarding the name Syren and performing as Erin Bennett and the EB Band.
-In the last two years, the band have undergone a complete rebranding and are now touring as a ProgRock band under the name EBB.
+In the last two years, the band have undergone a complete rebranding and are now touring as a prog rock band under the name EBB.

 Julie, the lead singer of Rockbitch, continues her musical career under the name Krow, creating hard dance music in the style of Noise Terror Punk EDM.
 Her music and video were also featured in the Swedish documentary.